eclipse-ecal/ecal/doc/rst/advanced/ecal_in_docker.rst

 .. important::
    This will work with eCAL 5.12 and higher.
-   Older versions lack the ability to utilize the ``host_group_name`` in the :file:`ecal.ini` file, thus it won't work.
+   Older versions lack the ability to utilize the ``host_group_name`` in the :file:`ecal.yaml` file, thus it won't work.

-In eCAL, you are able to set host belonging over network borders by utilizing the :file:`ecal.ini` configuration file with the same ``host_group_name`` - in the following steps, you will learn how to set this up.
+In eCAL, you are able to set host belonging over network borders by utilizing the :file:`ecal.yaml` configuration file with the same ``host_group_name`` - in the following steps, you will learn how to set this up.

 .. note::
     If we don't set the same ``host_group_name`` on our Host and our Containers, an IPC-Communication across host borders is not available with different host names.